The Buying Process: Boston Terrier Breeder Exclusive Interview

 The Boston Terrier Society Podcast can be found anywhere you get your podcast.
 Here are the top 5 podcast platforms I use to listen to the show.
 These links will take you directly to the Boston Terrier Society’s channel.

-1. Spotify
+1. SpotifyOpens in a new tab.

-2. Apple
+2. AppleOpens in a new tab.

-3. Anchor
+3. AnchorOpens in a new tab.

-4. Google Podcasts
+4. Google PodcastsOpens in a new tab.

-5. RadioPublic
+5. RadioPublicOpens in a new tab.

 Could you walk us through the process of someone buying a Boston Terrier puppy from you?

 I have the potential puppy family fill out my application that’s found on my website.
-I have it on my Facebook page as well.
+I have it on my Facebook pageOpens in a new tab. as well.

 They email that or text it to me.